Real Madrid confirm Hazard suffering from bruised leg | Goal.com

 Hazard hobbled off the pitch in Los Blancos' 2-2 Champions League draw with Paris Saint-Germain on Tuesday night, leading fans to wonder whether their big summer signing would be out for a prolonged amount of time.

-Such worries have been dampened, however, with the knock confirmed to be an external bruise - although no time frame has been given as per the Belgian's recovery time.
+Such worries have been dampened, however, with the knock confirmed to be an external bruise - although no time frame has been given for the Belgian's recovery time.

 "His recovery will continue to be assessed."